CocoaPress/docs/docs/Chocolate/Storage.md

 # Storing Chocolate

-To store your chocolatey cores for use with your printer safely and easily, you'll want to store it between 60-75F (16-24C), and below 65% relative humidity.
+To store your chocolate compound cores for use with your printer safely and easily, you'll want to store it between 60-75F (16-24C), and below 65% relative humidity.

 Storage above this point may result in bloom forming on the chocolate.